wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Cloud-edge collaborative agile control of distributed energy resources

 ## News
+[May 13, 2024] I received the **Cercis Scholar** from Tsinghua University.

+[Apr.
+8, 2024] I received the **Outstanding Young Scholar** from the Department of Electrical Engineering at Tsinghua University, granted to 3 PhD students in the department in total.

-[12/14/2023] I was awarded the *Tsinghua University Jiang Nanxiang Principal Scholarship*, one of the top 3 scholarships at Tsinghua University, granted to only 20 individuals from the 42k graduate students annually.
+[Dec.
+14, 2023] I was awarded the **Tsinghua University Jiang Nanxiang Principal Scholarship**, one of the top 3 scholarships at Tsinghua University, granted to only 20 individuals from the 42k graduate students annually.

-[10/12/2023] I was awarded the *Doctoral National Scholarship* by the Ministry of Education of China, granted to 5 PhD students in the Department of Electrical Engineering in total.
+[Oct.
+12, 2023] I was awarded the **Doctoral National Scholarship** by the Ministry of Education of China, granted to 5 PhD students in the Department of Electrical Engineering in total.